 useTableCache

 useTableCache manages paginated, sorted data for VirtualTable.
-It fetches pages on demand as the user scrolls, integrates with React Suspense for the initial load, and provides upsert / remove methods for real-time updates without full re-fetches.
+It fetches pages on demand as the user scrolls, integrates with React Suspense for the initial load, and provides upsert / remove methods for real-time updates with surgical cache modifications and automatic scroll correction.

 Import